safdar-azeem/commit-master/README.md

 pnpm add --global commit-master
 ```

-One global installation exposes all five commands: `gitauto`, `gitspan`, `gitpaths`, `gitbundle`, and `gitstash`.
-Node.js 18.18 or newer and Git are required; no package manager is required at runtime.
+One global installation exposes six primary commands: `gitauto`, `gitspan`, `gitpaths`, `gitbundle`, `filebundle`, and `gitstash`.
+Node.js 18.18 or newer is required.
+Git is required for Git-specific Commit Master commands; `filebundle` itself does not require Git.
+No package manager is required at runtime.

 ## How to Use